Your expert guide to street food in Mérida, Mexico

 🫔 My favourite tamales in Mérida are bought from the back of a truck on Av Romulo Rozo just off the Monumento A La Patria around 6 pm because it’s well known that the best tamales in Mérida come from here.

-🫔 If you want a vegan alternative then Manik Bal is amazing.
+🫔 If you want a vegan tamal then Manik Bal is amazing.

-🫔 The main market, Lucas de Galvez, also has good tamales.
+🫔 Mercado Lucas de Galvez, also has good tamales.

-You’ll see many of these street stalls around, particularly at events.
+You’ll see many of these street stalls around, particularly at festivals and events.
 They tend to sell churros, fries, corn dogs, bits of sausage and chips (crisps to my British readers).
-I’m not a fan of anything from these stands except chips smothered in chile sauce.
-Everything else tends to be cold.
-My weirdo kids do like a corndog when they can persuade us to let them eat one.

-If you head to the beach you’ll be treated to guys heading up and down the beach calling ‘meringue’ over and over.
+If you head to the beach you’ll see the guys heading up and down the beach calling ‘meringue’ over and over.
 They don’t only sell meringues but all sorts of local candies (that can also be picked up in town).
 All are delicious if you enjoy sugar.
 They generally cost up to $25 pesos a piece.
 Stop a guy and have a look.
 You can also get similar candies in the Lucas de Galvez market.

 You can barely move in Merida without stumbling over an Oxxo, Seven-Eleven or a Six.
 Here you can buy absolutely anything your heart desires…as long as your heart desires potato chips, chocolate, biscuits, soda or beer.
 And of course, fast food stores are everywhere too.